Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 >
 >	– ChatGPT 4.0

-Once that token comes in we go ahead and stirp out the data we don't need and carry that onto where we merge all of our data together to simplify the request we are going to craft to send off to RingCentral.
+Once that token comes in we go ahead and strip out the data we don't need and carry that onto where we merge all of our data together to simplify the request we are going to craft to send off to RingCentral.

 ## Phase 4

 It seems like it has taken forever to get here but in this stage we cover uploading the wav data we got from Azure TTS.
-Once that has been uploaded RingCentral provides a URI and ID number that we translate into the last call that offically pushes that voice file into production.
+Once that has been uploaded RingCentral provides a URI and ID number that we translate into the last call that officially pushes that voice file into production.
 That last call goes into the IVR menu itself and sets it to the new prompt URI.
 You can then call their main number and click option 3 and it will play that lovely WAV file for you.

 {{< figure src="/img/Hackathon24/Phase4.png" width=75% layout="responsive" >}}